Red Wall® Virginia Creeper

 A popular, tough and hardy vine for screening, excellent along fences and arbors, or climbing trees; features interesting five-lobed leaves that turn blazing red in fall, with small blue berries; self-clinging, extremely adaptable and fast growing

-Red Wall® Virginia Creeper has dark green foliage which emerges brick red in spring.
+Red Wall® Virginia Creeper has dark green deciduous foliage which emerges brick red in spring on a plant with a spreading habit of growth.
 The serrated palmate leaves turn an outstanding red in the fall.
-The flowers are not ornamentally significant.
 It produces blue berries from early to late fall.

 Red Wall® Virginia Creeper is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.